Seattle Travel Guide › When to Visit

 When is the best time to visit Seattle?

-- Best time for outdoor recreation: Seattle has consistently dry, sunny, and warm weather from mid-July through September – perfect for local hiking, biking, and boating.
+- Best time for outdoor recreation: Seattle has consistently dry, sunny, and warm weather from early July through September – perfect for local hiking, biking, and boating.
 April, May, June, and October are often unpredictable and swing from rainy and chilly to warm and sunny so be prepared for anything if visiting.
 November through March is generally cool and damp, and many Mount Rainier hiking trails are closed for the winter.
 Skiing, snowboarding, and snowshoeing season in nearby mountain areas usually lasts from late November until April or May.
+Even in summer Puget Sound waters are not ideal for swimming, as they rarely get above 13°C.

 - Best time for food and wine: The best Seattle restaurants and the winery tasting rooms in nearby Woodinville are great to visit at any time of year (though they can be very busy in the peak season months of July and August).
 The region’s famous Copper River salmon arrives in Seattle’s restaurants and markets in May and is generally available through mid-June.
 Many of Seattle’s best restaurants create and sell special three-course dinners at a discount during Seattle Restaurant Week, held twice-yearly in April and October.
 The Bite of Seattle, Seattle’s biggest food festival, takes place under the Space Needle in mid-July.
 Taste Washington, a regional wine and food event, is held in late March or early April.

 - Best time to visit Pike Place Market: With dozens of covered stalls, restaurants, bars, and galleries, any time of year can be a good time to visit Pike Place Market.
 Blooming flowers and blue skies mean that the Market is at its loveliest (and most crowded) during the warm, sunny days of late spring, summer, and early fall.
 Winter months at the Market are just as charming, without being as busy.
 Generally pleasant weather and the thinner non-summer crowds make the months of May and September a best bet.
 And keep in mind: there are several great hotels near Pike Place Market.